ESR-NZ/covid_in_wastewater/README.md

 ## Laboratory Methodology

-Samples are sent from each enrolled wastewater treatment plant to ESR.
+Samples are sent from each enrolled wastewater treatment plant to PHF Science.
 Processing first involves separating the solids from liquid by centrifugation, followed by eluting the virus from the solids.
 The virus from the solids is then combined with that in the liquid phase and concentrated to a small volume by polyethylene glycol (PEG) precipitation.
 The viral RNA is extracted.
 The presence of SARS-CoV-2 RNA in the sample is then determined using RT-qPCR (reverse transcription-quantitative polymerase chain reaction) with the N-gene of the SARS-CoV-2 viral genome.
 SARS-CoV-2 RNA is considered detected when any of the RT-qPCR replicates are positive.
 A result of "Not detected" means that SARS-CoV-2 RNA is either absent from the sample or at a level in the wastewater that is too low to be detected.

 When SARS-CoV-2 RNA is detected by RT-qPCR, the concentration in the sample is calculated and converted from genome copy per reaction into genome copies per litre of wastewater.
 The unit conversion considers the initial sample volume, final volume of the concentrate used for RNA extraction, final volume of the eluted RNA, and amount of RNA used in the RT-qPCR template.
 Low amounts of SARS-CoV-2 RNA in a sample may not be accurately quantified and are recorded as 500 genome copies/L.